AI-team-UoA/TerraQ/README.md

 # terraq
 A spatiotemporal question-answering engine for satellite image archives.

-The enging code and knowledge graph will be made available in the following weeks.
+The engine code and knowledge graph will be made available in the coming weeks.